Utility companies lose money over call compliance failures. In this post, we look at 3 compliance pitfalls and their solutions to mitigate your risk.

 How much call data does a logistics-based operation produce on a daily basis?
-Whether a company prospects for raw resources, refines a product for an end-seller, or retails and distributes to end-customers, the sheer volume of call data generated can put a glossy stare on the face any QA manager.
+Whether a company prospects for raw resources, refines a product for an end-seller, or retails and distributes to end-customers, the sheer volume of call data generated can put a glassy stare on the face of any QA manager.
 Worse yet, those call recordings are often unlabeled, unsearchable, and absent of meta-data, making them functionally useless.

 Every call to or from your utility operation is its own contract, loaded with legal ramifications that exist in the call data.
 Disputes, unpleasant as they can be, are a constant in industries that provide public essentials, and they need to be tackled head-on.